Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: Preliminaries

 \section{Preliminaries}

-In what follows, we will often identify a hypergraph $\G=\tuple{V,E}$ with its edge\nbdash-set and vice\nbdash-versa.
-By writing $G\in\G$ we mean $G\in E$, and by writing $\G=E$ we mean that $\G=\tuple{\bigcup_{G\in E}G,E}$.
-Moreover, if not stated otherwise, hypergraphs have the same set of vertices, which is denoted by $V$, and each vertex of a hypergraph belongs to at least one of its edges.
-If $\G=\tuple{V,E}$ and $\H=\tuple{W,F}$ are two hypergraphs, we denote by $\G\hgraphsubeq\H$ the fact that $V\subseteq W$ and $E\subseteq F$. $|\G|$ denotes the number of edges of $\G$, and, given two hypergraphs $\G$ and $\H$, $m$ is the total number $|\G|+|\H|$ of edges of $\G$ and $\H$.
+In what follows, when we identify a hypergraph $\G$ with its edge\nbdash-set $E$ by writing $\G=E$, we mean $\G=\tuple{\bigcup_{G\in E}G,E}$.
+By writing $G\in\G$ we mean $G\in E$.
+Generally, we denote by $V$ the set of vertices of a hypergraph, and, if not stated otherwise, pairs of hypergraphs $\G$ and $\H$, and the hypergraphs of a \DUAL instance $\tuple{\G,\H}$, are assumed to have the same set of vertices.
+The number of edges of $\G$ is denoted by $|\G|$, and, given an instance $\tuple{\G,\H}$ of \DUAL, $m$ is the total number $|\G|+|\H|$ of edges of $\G$ and $\H$.
 By $\|\G\|$ we denote the size of the hypergraph $\G$, that is the space (in terms of the number of bits) required to represent $\G$.
 It is reasonable to assume that a hypergraph $\G$ is represented through the adjacency lists of its edges (i.e., each edge $G$ of $\G$ is represented through the list of the vertices belonging to $G$).
 It is easy to see that $|V|\leq \|\G\|$, and $|\G|\leq\|\G\|$.
 We denote by $\InputSize=\|\G\|+\|\H\|$ the size of the input of the \DUAL problem.

-We say that $\G$ is an \emph{empty hypergraph} if $\G=\emptyset$, and $\G$ is an \emph{empty\nbdash-edge hypergraph} if $\G=\{\emptyset\}$.
-In this paper, unless it is explicitly stated, we assume that hypergraphs are neither empty nor contain the empty\nbdash-edge.
-Observe that, if $\G=\emptyset$, then any set of vertices is a transversal of $\G$.
-For this reason, there is only one minimal transversal of $\G$ and it is the empty set, because any strict superset of the empty set, although it is a transversal of $\G$, it is not minimal.
-On the other hand, if $\G=\{\emptyset\}$, then there is no transversal of $\G$ at all, because any set of vertices, even the empty one, has an empty intersection with the empty\nbdash-edge of $\G$.
-Hence, by definition, the dual of the empty hypergraph is the empty\nbdash-edge hypergraph, and vice\nbdash-versa~\cite{EG95}.
-Two hypergraphs $\G$ and $\H$ are \emph{trivially dual}, if one of them is the empty hypergraph and the other is the empty\nbdash-edge one.
+We say that $\G$ is an \emph{empty hypergraph} if $\G$ does not have any edge, and $\G$ is an \emph{empty\nbdash-edge hypergraph} if $\G$ contains only an empty edge (i.e., an edge without vertices in it).
+Note that empty and empty\nbdash-edge hypergraphs can actually contain vertices, and thus there are various empty and empty\nbdash-edge hypergraphs.
+For notational convenience, by $\G = \emptyset$ we indicate that $\G$ is an empty hypergraph, while by $\G = \{\emptyset\}$ we indicate that $\G$ is an empty\nbdash-edge hypergraph.
+However, with these notations we do not mean that these hypergraphs do not have vertices.
+The notation $\emptyset \in \G$ clearly means that $\G$ contains an empty edge.
+Observe that, if $\G = \emptyset$, then any set of vertices is a transversal of $\G$.
+For this reason, there is only one minimal transversal of $\G$ and it is the empty set.
+On the other hand, if $\emptyset \in \G$, then there is no transversal of $\G$ at all.
+Hence, by definition, the dual of an empty hypergraph is an empty\nbdash-edge hypergraph, and vice\nbdash-versa~\cite{EG95}.
+Two hypergraphs $\G$ and $\H$ over the same vertex set are \emph{trivially dual}, if one of them is an empty hypergraph and the other is an empty\nbdash-edge hypergraph.